awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

 **Note**  <a name="install-argument-thing-group-name-constraint"></a>
 The thing group name can't contain colon \(`:`\) characters\.

+   1. *GreengrassV2IoTThingPolicy*\.
+The name of the AWS IoT policy that allows the Greengrass core devices to communicate with AWS IoT and AWS IoT Greengrass\.
+If the AWS IoT policy doesn't exist, the installer creates a permissive AWS IoT policy with this name\.
+You can restrict this policy's permissions for you use case\.
+For more information, see [Minimal AWS IoT policy for AWS IoT Greengrass V2 core devices](device-auth.md#greengrass-core-minimal-iot-policy)\.

    1. *GreengrassV2TokenExchangeRole*\.
 The name of the IAM role that allows the Greengrass core device to get temporary AWS credentials\.
 If the role doesn't exist, the installer creates it and creates and attaches a policy named `GreengrassV2TokenExchangeRoleAccess`\.
 For more information, see [Authorize core devices to interact with AWS services](device-service-role.md)\.

    1. *GreengrassCoreTokenExchangeRoleAlias*\.
 The alias to the IAM role that allows the Greengrass core device to get temporary credentials later\.
 If the role alias doesn't exist, the installer creates it and points it to the IAM role that you specify\.
 For more information, see [Authorize core devices to interact with AWS services](device-service-role.md)\.